greglobinski/gatsby-starter-hero-blog/content/posts/2019-09-21--my-first-blog/index.md

 ---

 # Why?
-So it's not hard to build a slick website these days with template builders like [Squarespace](https://www.squarespace.com/), which i'd recommend for anyone looking to get going quickly....just another line item on your credit card...
+So it's not hard to build a slick website these days with template builders like [Squarespace](https://www.squarespace.com/), which i'd recommend for anyone looking to get going quickly, just another line on your credit card...

-However on a noble quest to learn a few new frontend development skills and what the heck the cool kids are doing in Javascript frameworks, i thought i'd build a modern blog and deployment pipeline ~ voila few weeks later i've learned tonnes that i'm proud to share.
+However on a noble quest to learn a few new frontend development skills and what the heck cool kids are doing in Javascript, i thought i'd build a modern blog and deployment pipeline ~ voila few weeks later i've learned tonnes that i'm proud to share.

 # Objectives

-Whilst lacking in UX/UI design skills  - i still hold myself to an unreasonably high standard on cost optimisation (tight a$$) web performance and security.
+Whilst lacking in UX/UI design skills  - i still hold myself to an unreasonably high standard on cost optimisation (tight a$$), web performance and security.

 1. **Lowest possible cost** -  to build and host as static site
 1. **Fastest possible performance** - make any CDN guru smile
 1. **Secure** - no Wordpress SQL injection attacks please
 1. **Mobile first** - no discussion required here
 1. **Components based** - leverage best practices and get my head around React JS
-1. **Easy** - at least to maintain and update content with a modern DevOps CI/CI pipeline
+1. **Easy** - at least to maintain and update content with a modern DevOps CI/CD pipeline

 # The Solution

 > * [Gatsby JS](https://www.gatsbyjs.org/)
 > * [AWS Amplify](https://aws.amazon.com/amplify/)
-> * Markup on Github
+> * Markdown on Github

-It'd be easy to spend months just reviewing all the latest web frameworks and tools - it's clear the world has moved on from my old friend Wordpress (though arguably Wordpress headless CMS is the way to go).
+It'd be easy to spend months just reviewing all the latest web frameworks and tools - it's clear the world has moved on from my old friend Wordpress.
+Though arguably Wordpress headless CMS is the way to go until [JAMstack CMS]() gets out of beta at least

 It quickly became clear that [JAM stack](https://jamstack.org/) is where it's all at now - see [Smashing](https://www.smashingmagazine.com/2019/06/jamstack-fundamentals-what-what-how/)

 Looking into all these hot new JS projects - [VueJS](https://vuejs.org/), [Hugo](https://gohugo.io/) and [Nuxt](https://nuxtjs.org/) - i stumbled on Gatsby JS and haven't looked back.
 A comparison between frameworks is [here](https://www.gatsbyjs.org/features/jamstack/gatsby-vs-nextjs-vs-nuxtjs)

-So [Gatsby JS framework](https://www.gatsbyjs.org/) is my weapon of choice and the delightful documentation meant i was up and running faster then i imagined
+So [Gatsby JS framework](https://www.gatsbyjs.org/) is my weapon of choice and the delightful documentation meant i was up and running faster then i imagined (but still embarressingly slow for any real frontend Dev)

 # Results
 So after a lot of trial and error (aka the beauty of forking someone elses hard work off Github) - nailed it!
 These results i reckon speak for themselves